xiongrxchn/IntelBri.github.io/index.md

   - Set up the test environment

-We have built the sensors and written Python codes to monitor the parameters based on the tutorials.
+We have built all sensors and written Python codes to monitor the parameters based on the tutorials.
 The sampling frequencies of the MPU-6050 accelerometer and GPS module are 10 Hz and 1 Hz, respectively.

 ![](Images/indoor.png)